MrHaJu/Code-Institute-Projekt-4-Django-horseplaner/README.md

 Changes made to a cloned repository will affect the original one.

-- Navigate to the main page of the repostitory (this could be a forked instance)
+- Navigate to the main page of the repository (this could be a forked instance)
 - Click on the **Code** dropdown menu above the list of files
 - Choose a method to copy the URL for the repository: either via **HTTPS**, by using an **SSH key**, or by using **GitHub CLI**
-- In your work environment, open Git Bash and change current directory to target location for cloned repository
+- In your work environment, open Git Bash and change the current directory to the target location for the cloned repository
 - Type ``git clone`` followed by the copied URL and press enter **Enter**

 ### Download as ZIP

-- Log into GitHub and click on repository to download ([Code-Institute-Projekt-4-Django-horseplaner ](https://github.com/MrHaJu/Code-Institute-Projekt-4-Django-horseplaner))
+- Log into GitHub and click on the repository to download ([Code-Institute-Projekt-4-Django-horseplaner ](https://github.com/MrHaJu/Code-Institute-Projekt-4-Django-horseplaner))
 - Select **Code** and click "Download Zip" file
-- Once download is completed, extract ZIP file and use in your local environment
+- Once the download is completed, extract the ZIP file and use it in your local environment

 ## Source Credits